wdawson/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 For the Okta Authorization Server, you can only create an ID token with a groups claim, not an access token.

-> This step requires the Okta user interface.
+> This step requires the administrator UI.
 If you are using the Developer Console, select the drop-down control in the left side of the top banner to switch to Classic UI for Step Three.

  a.
-In the Okta user interface, navigate to the Sign On tab of the client application you are configuring, and click the **Edit** button in the Open ID Connect ID Token section.
+In the administrator UI, navigate to the Sign On tab of the client application you are configuring, and click the **Edit** button in the Open ID Connect ID Token section.

  b.
 In **Groups claim type**, choose **Expression**.